RodrigoEC/docker/theorical-content/basics/introduction.md

 ### What is docker?

-Docker is a set of technologies that provide modern tools to deplay and run applications which includes the `Docker engine`, a platform that does the intermediate between the O.S of the machine and the containers, it is what allows us to create the containers.
+Docker is a set of technologies that provide modern tools to deploy and run applications.
+One of the technologies in Docker is the `Docker engine`, which is what allows us to create the [containers](). the docker engine is what intermediates the machine-container relationship.

 ### Docker images: